 His artistic production in Milan was extensive and varied during his lengthy sojourn.
 Here he painted two of his most enigmatic works ‘The Last Supper’ mural in the refectory of Santa Maria delle Grazie, and the ‘Lady with an Ermine’ painting.
 He also created the two important works that are still preserved in the city: the Codex Atlanticus and the Codex Trivulzianus.
 Also of great importance are the town planning studies carried out during the plague period in Milan (1484-1485).

 2019 marked the 500th anniversary of the death of Leonard’s genius which was celebrated with abundant initiatives, exhibitions and tributes.
 Leonardo died in France on May 2nd, 1519.
-His demise was premature but he had entrusted all his collections of notes and drawings to his friend and pupil, Francesco Medici, and it is thanks to the Medici scion that still today we can study and admire the Genius’ writings and projects that would otherwise have been lost.
+His demise was premature but he had entrusted all his collections of notes and drawings to his friend and pupil, Francesco Melzi, and it is thanks to him that still today we can study and admire the Genius’ writings and projects that would otherwise have been lost.

 The inauguration of Leonardo's Horse monument took place at the S. Siro Hippodrome on 10th September 1999.
 The sculpture, over 7 metres high, was created by the Japanese sculptor Nina Amaku and was cast in a foundary near New York.
 Based on the sketches, it reproduces the large horse conceived and made in clay by Leonardo in Milan, as commissioned by Francesco Sforza.

 An accurate annotation by the notary Ser Antonio da Vinci, Leonardo's grandfather, on the birth of his grandson dates back to 1452: “A nephew of mine was born, son of Ser Pietro my son, on Saturday April 15th, at 3 am.
 He took the name Lionardo".